QUICK ANSWER

 The exam tests at the application level.
 Most prep stays at the recall level.
 That gap is where your points went.

-Diagnostic testing shows you exactly where you stand across all 19 content areas in 20 minutes.
+Diagnostic testing gives you a fast read across all 19 content areas.
 No guessing, no gut feeling.
 Just data on which topics need work and which ones you can move past.

 Blind spot detection tracks your confidence rating on every question against your actual accuracy by content area.
 When you rate yourself "confident" on a topic where you are scoring 50%, the app flags that mismatch before the exam does.